Battle of Kock (1939): Fighting in Wojcieszków, Gułów and Adamów

 The 13th Motorized Infantry Division's artillery began to fire on the 180th Infantry Regiment battalion's positions in Adamów and the 'Olek' Battalion in Gułów grange at 05:30.
 Two and a half hours later, the 66th Motorized Infantry Regiment's advance began.
-After a short fight at 10:00, the Germans captured Adamów, they then attacked the Polish position on hill 170 and Gułów, which they captured after heavy fighting.
+After a brief skirmish at 10:00, the Germans captured Adamów; they then attacked the Polish positions on Hill 170 and Gułów, which they captured after intense fighting.
 The 66th Motorized Infantry Regiment took many losses.
-The division occupied positions on the eastern edge of Adamów forest.
+The division occupied positions on the eastern edge of the Adamów forest.
 General Podhorski sent the 'Pils' cavalry brigade to support them.
-After contact with the enemy brigade, they began an attack on the German positions in the forest.
-They captured the forest and, there, they established defensive positions.
+After contact with the enemy brigade, they launched an attack on the German positions in the forest.
+They captured the forest, and there, they established defensive positions.

-After the capture of Adamów and Gułów grange by the 66th Motorized Infantry Regiment, the 33rd Motorized Infantry Regiment began to advance, capturing Wojcieszków and Glinne.
+After the capture of Adamów and Gułów Grange by the 66th Motorized Infantry Regiment, the 33rd Motorized Infantry Regiment began to advance, capturing Wojcieszków and Glinne.
 The Polish 178th Infantry Regiment withdrew.
-The commander ordered his force to re-take Wojcieszków and Glinne, which they did, but they withdrew after taking heavy losses.
+The commander ordered his force to retake Wojcieszków and Glinne, which they successfully achieved but then withdrew after sustaining heavy losses.
 The advance of the 180th Infantry Regiment on Adamów failed.
-Colonel Brzoza-Brzezina sent the 178th infantry regiment who soon met the German advance.
+Colonel Brzoza-Brzezina sent the 178th Infantry Regiment, who soon met the German advance.
 The 1st battalion included a part company of sappers.
 The 2nd and 3rd battalions took heavy losses and withdrew to Burzec.

-Meanwhile, an attack by the Polish 184th infantry regiment, with the support of a battalion of the 179th infantry regiment, recaptured the church and cemetery in Wola Gułowska.
-An advance by the 182nd Infantry Regiment with the help of three 100mm howitzers broke the German defense in Helenów.
+Meanwhile, an attack by the Polish 184th Infantry Regiment, with the support of a battalion of the 179th Infantry Regiment, recaptured the church and cemetery in Wola Gułowska.
+An advance by the 182nd Infantry Regiment, with the help of three 100mm howitzers, broke the German defense in Helenów.